Charleston, West Virginia Truck Accident Liability Attorney

 Complimentary Case Review for West Virginia Truck Accident Injuries; No Fees Unless We Win Your Case

 You may be entitled to compensation for medical expenses, pain and suffering, lost income, property damage and more if you were injured in a truck accident.
 If negligence was involved on the part of the driver or the truck itself, liability may be pursued against the responsible parties and their insurance providers.
-An attorney at Tiano O’Dell will sit down with you and discuss your case to determine if a viable claim exists.
+An attorney at Tiano O’Dell, PLLC will sit down with you and discuss your case to determine if a viable claim exists.
 If so, there are no fees unless your case is settled or won in court.
-To schedule your complimentary case review, contact Tiano O’Dell at 304-720-6700.
+To schedule your complimentary case review, contact Tiano O’Dell, PLLC at (304) 720-6700.